 Point-of-sale management is more challenging than ever.
 Managing consumer product categories requires a great deal of planning and organization.
 With more demanding shoppers and increasing product variety, it is imperative to have comprehensive, reliable and scalable information on performance indicators and customer behavior.

 Thanks to the use of modern technology, such as Image recognition, this has become a reality: data converted into information on the fly: from the POS to the office.

-ACCURACY: in the capture of data to make studies of variables over time and real reports, EASY MAINTENANCE OF RESULTS: to study the evolution of KPIs over time and improve weak points, FASTER RESOLUTION OF PROBLEMS: to identify problems more easily and address them quickly; these are some of the benefits that these new technologies provide us.
+ACCURACY: in the capture of data to make studies of variables over time and real reports, EASY MAINTENANCE OF RESULTS: to study the evolution of KPIs over time and improve weak points, FASTER ADDRESSING ISSUES: to identify problems more easily and address them quickly; these are some of the benefits that these new technologies provide us.

 Among all the variables to be considered, one of the most important is the SALES PRICE AT THE POS.

 Price monitoring allows you to analyze your own and your competitors' pricing situation and strategy.

 Today, all companies that market products on a large scale have to face dynamic changes in the economic situation, which impact on market prices.
 Therefore it is necessary to optimize our prices in order to try to increase sales without decreasing margins.
 Pricing is an important part of the company's sales and profitability strategy.

 In this regard, the challenges to overcome in order to have a successful and profitable strategy at the end of the day are: